itopstalk/FoundryWebUI/README.md

 # FoundryLocalWebUI

-A web-based chat interface for **Microsoft Foundry Local**, hosted on IIS.
+Experimental web-based chat interface for **Microsoft Foundry Local**, hosted on IIS.
 Think of it as a self-hosted [Open WebUI](https://github.com/open-webui/open-webui) alternative built with ASP.NET Core -- designed to run on Windows Server alongside your local LLM inference engine.

 > **Note**: This project supports **Foundry Local only**.
 Ollama is not supported.